 Is Android an Open Source?

-The Android’s core is Linux and long list of Open Source Technologies.
-Many people mistakenly think that Android itself is all open source, but the harsh reality is that from a usable handset perspective, it’s not always an open source.
+The Android’s core is Linux and the long list of Open Source Technologies.
+Many people mistakenly think that Android itself is all open source, but the harsh reality is that from a usable handset perspective, it’s not always an open-source.

 Significant changes to the open-source ecosystem in the past year: